-The following is a guest post from Joshua at CNA Finance.
-If you’re interested in submitting a guest post to Frugal Rules, consult our guest posting guidelines and contact us.
+The following is a contribution from Joshua at CNA Finance.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 Before you get to the post, I want to add that I am assuming some will have an issue with Joshua’s point of view in the post.
 I like to be able to give opposing view points on Frugal Rules in order to spur discussion.
 With that disclaimer, on to the post!

 I’ve noticed a lot of articles and comments lately in the personal finance blogosphere about consumers not being willing to make a payment toward a debt because of how it might affect their credit score.
 This has lead me to believe that credit reporting rules are discouraging consumers from paying down debt.

 From various points of view, I found that this isn’t always the case.
 Speaking from personal experience I can say that sometimes payments can do more harm than good.
 Several years ago, I purchased a car.
 I put a few thousand dollars down and financed something like $15,000 through a major lender.
 I got a great interest rate, I loved my car and everything was going well.
 As a matter of fact, for the first year or so, I doubled my payments hoping to pay the car off much faster than the 72 month auto loan I’d taken out.
 And, it seemed to be working.
 After only a year or so, I’d paid off more than $5,000 of principal balance.
 Let alone the amount of money in interest that I paid over the course of a year.